 You already know that starting a podcast is an excellent way to learn new things, grow your influence, and market your products and services.

 There’s certainly a lot of competition.
 But don’t forget that there are more podcast listeners than ever.
-The US alone will have 100 million+ podcast listeners by the end of 2023.

 In this article, I’ll share proven podcasting tips to help you start a podcast the right way and claim your piece of the pie in this fast-growing industry.